Donor Funded Scholarships and Bursaries

 ''The Mason family are proud to support the Gerry Mason Scholarship bursary, supporting over 50 students to date.
 Our partnership with Salford University is delivering real change by attracting new talent to technical sectors and developing the next generation of engineers, as well as helping those from underprivileged background achieve their dream in STEM.
 I am proud to be continuing my father’s legacy.'' – Ged Mason, CEO of Morson International

-If you are a friend, alumni, industry partner, charitable trust/foundation and would like to find out about establishing your a Scholarship Programme, contact our Development Officer, Hannah Fox.
+If you are a friend, alumni, industry partner, charitable trust/foundation and would like to find out about establishing your a Scholarship Programme, contact our Senior Philanthropy Manager, Nic Whyley or the Philanthropy Manager - Major Gifts, Hannah Whitehurst.

-Below, you will find more information and what is available to undergraduate and postgraduate students, including the eligibility criteria.
+Applying is easy with our quick and simple application form under each scholarship.
+Below, you will find detailed information about the scholarships available to both undergraduate and postgraduate students, including eligibility criteria.

 School of Science, Engineering and Environment